-All of these membrane bass traps are in effect a mass on top of a spring with some resistance added, essentially a series LRC circuit.
+All of these limp mass membrane bass traps are in effect a mass on top of a spring with some resistance added, essentially a series LRC circuit.
 Sound pressure pushes the membrane which moves.
 As it moves it pushes air through the flow resistive pad that is located just below the membrane surface.
 As air flows through the pad, friction occurs and energy is lost.
 Then the air flowing through the pad pushes onto the internal air cavity and compresses the air of the cavity.
 The moving membrane (mass) and the air cavity (spring) are separated by an air flow resistor that absorbs energy out of the movement of air between the membrane and the cavity.

 Adding batt insulation into the cavity is primarily done to change the cavity from an ordinary adiabatic cavity into a softer isothermal air cavity, which has the same effect as if the cavity was enlarged.
 It is often said that adding batt insulation to the air cavity is done in order to increase the sound absorbing effect.
 Batt insulation in the cavity lowers the spring constant, makes it softer, which lets more air flow through the resistor for the same given air pressure outside the membrane trap.
 In that sense, adding batt insulation enables the trap to absorb more sound.

 And in a second sense, adding batt to the cavity does add sound absorption to the cavity but only in the mid bass frequency range where the batt is no longer providing the isothermal condition to the air in the cavity.
 Usually this mid bass absorption quality is not useful because it is the lower bass that needs absorption and secondly, because of the limp mass law, less and less bass energy passes through the membrane in the upper bass registers.

 G) Adding the Damping Factor